ReneNulschDE/mbapi2020/info.md

 * Add missing Sensors (Theft)

 ### Backup and Restore
-* In case of problems after a restore of Home Assistant, please make delete the file .mercedesme-token-cache in your HA-config folder and restart HA
+* In case of problems after a restore of Home Assistant, please delete the file .mercedesme-token-cache in your HA-config folder and restart HA

 ### Useful links